ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions-maintenance-extension.md

 2. Navigate to __Permission sets__ tile and create an External user-specific permission set, allowing just to open and to show an element.

-3. Navigate to __Process House__ and set up a new Category "Project XY" (or just select, if existent).
+3. Assign defined permission sets to a new project by navigating to __Process House__ and set up a new Category "Project XY" (or just select, if existent).

 4. Select __Change permissions__ in the Toolbar; choose "Inherit from parent" from dropdown and do not select any permissions set at all.